Introduction

 Agnostic by design

-Components hold no opinions about your data layer.
+Components have no opinions about your data layer.
 There is no built-in store, no required hook, no transport.
 Any AI SDK in React works, and so does your own fetch loop.
 The same composer that drives a basic chat can drive a custom agent harness without touching the markup.

 Composable